hemangi445/hemangi445.github.io/_projects/final_project.md

 vegaEmbed('#vis2', "/assets/json/context_business_count.json");
 </script>

-### Description
-This chart highlights the counties with the highest number of business registrations.
-Polk County stands out, followed by Linn and Scott.
-The color shows population, indicating that higher population counties tend to have more businesses.
+This chart shows the top 15 Iowa counties by business registrations.
+Polk County has the highest number of business registrations, followed by Linn and Scott.
+The color also shows population, so the chart connects business activity with county size.

----

-## Top Counties by Population
+## Context Visualization 2

 <div id="vis3"></div>